-3) Rotary Pumps
+1.3 Rotary Pumps

-Rotary Pumps are those pump which pump fluid by rotary motion, don’t get it confused with centrifugal pumps, because in this pump the fluid is trapped in a cavity as the pump rotate and the only flow of fluid is forward and not backward that is toward the suction neither it can churn.
+Rotary Pumps are those pump which pumps fluid by rotary motion, don’t get it confused with centrifugal pumps, because in this pump the fluid is trapped in a cavity as the pump rotate and the only flow of fluid is forward and not backward that is toward the suction neither it can churn.

 Rotary Pumps are further divided into (a) Constant Delivery Pump (b) Variable Delivery Pump

-a) Constant Delivery Pump
+Constant Delivery Pump

 Lobe pumps are very similar to external gear pumps in working.
 Lobe pump unlike gear pump does not make contact.
-This contact is prevented due to timing gears which is located in the gearbox.
+This contact is prevented due to timing gears which are located in the gearbox.

-(b) Variable Delivery Pump
+Variable Delivery Pump

 A Variable Delivery Pump are those pumps whose discharge varies according to the need.
-It is used where continuous change in fluid flow is required.
-The principle behind variable displacement pump is to change the pump stroke in order to vary the amount of fluid displaced according to the requirement.
+It is used where a continuous change in fluid flow is required.
+The principle behind the variable displacement pump is to change the pump stroke in order to vary the amount of fluid displaced according to the requirement.

 All variable displacement pumps are positive displacement pumps.

-This pump is connected to an motor for rotation of the shaft at constant speed to which Cylinders is connected, the Floating ring is actuated/Moved by mechanical linkage (Such as Hunting gear) and this movement cause eccentricity of the concentric Floating ring and piston(Cylinders).
+This pump is connected to a motor for rotation of the shaft at a constant speed to which Cylinders are connected, the Floating ring is actuated/Moved by mechanical linkage (Such as Hunting gear) and this movement cause eccentricity of the concentric Floating ring and piston(Cylinders).

-VSG pump are the advance type of variable displacement pump with the axial piston arrangement which works on the principle that “A reciprocating piston draws in liquid during retraction and discharge while it extends”.
+VSG pump is the advanced type of variable displacement pump with the axial piston arrangement which works on the principle that “A reciprocating piston draws in liquid during retraction and discharge while it extends”.

 Here the reciprocating motion of the axial piston is obtained by using a swash plate.
 A swash plate is a device used in variable displacement pumps to change the motion of rotating shaft to the reciprocating motion of the axial piston.

 Due to swash plate arrangement in the VSG pumps, piston rotates around the shaft along with the piston barrel assembly.
-There is a contact in between the swash plate surface and the piston shoe for the synchronous movement of the axial piston.
+There is a contact between the swash plate surface and the piston shoe for the synchronous movement of the axial piston.

 There are many advantages of using VSG pumps over the conventional hele-shaw pumps in the steering system.

-- It’s capacity can be easily controlled by changing the angle of swash plate.
+- Its capacity can be easily controlled by changing the angle of swash plate.
 (Swash plate angle is proportional to the discharge).

 - It is very economical and require less maintenance.